-- Total volume, expressed in the number of rental transactions, number of rental days and expenditure level all broken down by country.
+- B. Types of data: Gather as much information as possible on overall usage and break it down for cities or areas with high volume.
+Also, segregate by airport transactions versus offairport/local market transactions. - 1.
+Total volume, expressed in the number of rental transactions, number of rental days and expenditure level-all broken down by country.
 If you can break that down by market, it helps suppliers forecast and plan. - 2.
 Average number of miles driven per day and percentage of rentals and rental days that a car drives beyond various thresholds, such as 75, 100 and 150 miles, alongside number of taxi/ride-hailing trips.
 Categorize as possible, i.e., by miles/cost for short trips and airport transfers. - 3.
 Breakdown by class of cars booked and driven, such as compact, intermediate and full-size. - 4.
 Number of intercity and one-way car rentals, including origins and destinations.
 Include miles driven and what miles were charged. - 5.
 Number of weekly, midweek, monthly, weekend and one-day rentals by day of the week. - 6.
 Breakdown of rentals by day of the week and weekly and monthly rentals. - 7.
 Locations where all corporate car rentals have taken place and annual rental days in all markets, including the share of rentals at airports. - 8.
 Evidence of travelers' safe driving records while on company business, particularly if you plan to seek collision damage waiver or loss damage waiver coverage and supplemental liability coverage. - 9.
 International car rental usage, highlighting usage by city and country. - 10.
 Percentage of car rentals booked through global distribution systems, TMCs and online booking tools. - 11.
 Compliance with existing preferred car rental deals.
 Show you can control your travelers. - 12.
 Rentals by those under age 25. - 13.
-Special billing needs, including regional, those coded certain ways for tax purposes and the need to track unlimited mileage, plus the percentage of the total that is master billed. - 14.
-Service requirements, such as onsite availability at your company's location or locations, VIP treatment and off-airport special needs, including off-airport parking, GPS and electronic toll-pass devices.
+Special billing needs, including regional, those coded certain ways for tax purposes and the need to track unlimited mileage, plus the percentage of the total that is master billed.

-- 15. Data that shows your company is growing is important to note, as is demonstrating a strong and enforced travel policy. - 16.
+- 14. Service requirements, such as onsite availability at your company's location or locations, VIP treatment and off-airport special needs, including off-airport parking, GPS and electronic toll-pass devices. - 15.
+Data that shows your company is growing is important to note, as is demonstrating a strong and enforced travel policy. - 16.
 Suburban locations where the organization has rented vehicles, including number of rentals, rental days and expenditures. - 17.
 Number of rentals and spending for GPS, satellite radio, etc. - 18.
 Refueling history, full-tank option and per-gallon charge. - 19.
-Emergency roadside assistance use. - 20.
-Historical development of data and outlook on development of travel/ mobility spend for the next two to five years. - Terms of supplier deals with companies in your industry or like-size companies with similar requirements.
+Emergency roadside assistance use.
+20. Historical development of data and outlook on development of travel/ mobility spend for the next two to five years. - 21.
+Terms of supplier deals with companies in your industry or like-size companies with similar requirements.